 This post contains affiliate links.
+Privacy and Disclosure

 - Kids can touch bristly leaves and stalks, and cut open fresh tomatoes to see the seeds inside.

 Cherry tomatoes are ripening on a tomato plant.
 Look closely to pick out the red and green tomatoes.
 Kids can count the ripe tomatoes as they pick them.